Outkast: 1992–1995: Formation and debut

-Patton and Benjamin met in 1992 at the Lenox Square shopping mall when they were both sixteen years old.
+Antwan Patton and André Benjamin met in 1992 at Lenox Square shopping mall in Atlanta when they were both sixteen years old.
 The two lived in Atlanta and attended Tri-Cities High School.
 During school, Patton and Benjamin participated in rap battles in the cafeteria.
 Benjamin's parents were divorced and he was living with his father.
 Meanwhile, Patton had to move with his four brothers and six sisters from Savannah to Atlanta.
 Patton and Benjamin eventually teamed up and were pursued by Organized Noize, a group of local producers who would later make hits for the R&B girl group TLC.
-The duo initially wanted to be called "2 Shades Deep" or "The Misfits", but because those names were already taken they later decided to use "Outkast" based on finding "outcast" as a synonym for "misfit" in a dictionary.
+The duo was initially called "2 Shades Deep", however a local singing group already had the name "4 Shades Deep".
+The duo then decided on the name Outkast because they had a unique fashion style among their classmates.
+Patton and Benjamin originally performed under the stage names of Black Dog and Black Wolf, respectively.
 Outkast, Organized Noize, and schoolmates Goodie Mob formed the nucleus of the Dungeon Family organization.

 Outkast signed to L.A.
-And Babyface imprint prior to graduation which would later become LaFace Records in 1992, becoming the label's first hip hop act and making their first appearance on the remix of labelmate TLC's "What About Your Friends".
+And Babyface imprint prior to graduation which would later become LaFace Records in 1992, becoming the label's first hip-hop act and making their first appearance on the remix of labelmate TLC's "What About Your Friends".
 During the holiday season of 1993, they released their first single, "Player's Ball".
 The song's funky style, much of it accomplished with live instrumentation, was a hit with audiences.
 It hit number-one on the Billboard Hot Rap Tracks chart.
-"Player's Ball" also topped the R&B charts for six weeks.
+"Player's Ball" also topped the R&B chart for six weeks.